yugabyte/yugabyte-db/docs/content/latest/faq/yugabyte-platform.md

 - **Permissions necessary for airgapped host**

-An “airgapped” host has no path to inbound or outbound Internet traffic at all.
+An air-gapped host has no path to inbound or outbound Internet traffic at all.
 For such hosts, the installation is performed as a `sudo` user.

 - **Additional requirements**

-For airgapped hosts, a supported version of docker-engine (currently 1.7.1 to 17.03.1-ce).
+For air-gapped hosts, a supported version of docker-engine (currently 1.7.1 to 17.03.1-ce).
 If you do not have docker-engine installed, follow the instructions [here](https://www.replicated.com/docs/kb/supporting-your-customers/installing-docker-in-airgapped/) to first install docker-engine.

 - Following ports should be open on the Yugabyte Platform host: `8800` (replicated ui), `80` (http for YugabyteDB Admin Console), `22` (ssh)
 - Attached disk storage (such as persistent EBS volumes on AWS): 100 GB minimum